Shambhavi School of Dance

 Shambhavi School of Dance is a dance school established in 1993 in Kengeri, Bangalore, Karnataka, India as a Gurukul for the study and practice of Indian classical dance and music.
-The Artistic Director of this school is Smt.Vyjayanthi Kashi who is an exponent in Kuchipudi dance form.
+The Artistic Director of this school is Smt.Vyjayanthi Kashi who is an exponent of the Kuchipudi dance form.

 Activities

-To cultivate and nurture the culture of Indian Arts, Shambhavi School of Dance creates a common canvas for artists of past, present, and future.
-They utilize the advanced technology of today's era to share their knowledge, experiences, emotions, and feelings through the ancient art forms.
+Shambhavi School of Dance provides a platform for artists associated with Indian classical dance and music.